YMCA MEMBERSHIP HANDBOOK

 The YMCA of the Virginia Peninsulas is unable to issue refunds or credits for non-usage of the facility.
 Memberships are non-transferable.

 REQUEST FOR MEMBERSHIP HOLD

-As a valued YMCA member, you have the flexibility to visit and use other YMCAs throughout the State of Virginia at no extra charge.
-Simply present your YMCA membership card and photo ID at participating Virginia YMCAs and enjoy complimentary access.
-The Reciprocal Membership Program is valid for YMCA members with association-wide memberships.
-Those with location-only memberships, or program-only participants, may qualify by upgrading to an association-wide membership at their hometown YMCA at any time.
+As a valued YMCA member, you have the flexibility to visit and use most other YMCAs throughout the country at no extra charge through our Nationwide program.
+Simply present your YMCA membership card and photo ID at participating YMCAs and enjoy complimentary access.
+Please call the YMCA you’re planning to visit in advance to find out information regarding their guest policy.

 We do our best to keep you safe but if an accident, injury, or unusual incident does occur, please report it to the director or supervisor on duty or the member services staff immediately.
 The Y recommends all members and participants consult a physician before starting an exercise program.
 The Y assumes no responsibility for injuries incurred while participating in YMCA activities; it is expected that all members who use YMCA facilities carry their medical insurance.

 Youth under the age of 12 must be accompanied by a parent or guardian at all times.
 Members must be at least 16 years of age to use the wellness center without adult supervision.

 Please safeguard your belongings while on the YMCA premises.
 The Y is not responsible for lost or stolen items.
 Please keep valuables on your person or lock them in a locker.
 You must furnish your lock, and please remember to remove it daily.